citizenfx/fivem-docs/content/docs/contributing/git/rebase-guide.md

 5. Test if your code still compiles and that the changes you made are working as expected, adjust otherwise.

-6. Now you may force-push your `my-feature` branch to github using `git push --force-with-lease`, that's because you may be working with other collaborators that also happen to be working in the same branch (so you don't overwrite their changes).
+6. Now you may force-push your `my-feature` branch to GitHub using `git push --force-with-lease`, that's because you may be working with other collaborators that also happen to be working in the same branch (so you don't overwrite their changes).
 You may use `git push -f` otherwise.

 # What will the changes look like?